 The carnage is not immediate.
 The combination of bald tires and muddy field keep the speeds down considerably.
 The field is not large enough to build up a lot of momentum so each hit is occurring at about five – ten miles per hour maximum.
 Even a full head on collision is quite survivable.
 The drivers are protected only by stock seat belts and motorcycle helmets.
 Although injuries can and do occur, they are somewhat rare.

 Within the first few minutes the field is crowded, and clusters form.
 Soon enough someone will blow an engine, snap an axle or otherwise just seize up.
-A wooden stick extends from the driver’s window, the driver snaps this off to i
+A wooden stick extends from the driver’s window, the driver snaps this off to indicate he’s out of the race.
+A snapped stick car is off limits for the rest of the heat.

 Usually one or more drivers will stand out in a heat, their aggression wins them the crowd’s favor.
 As does the underdog, the guy who’s taken a beating and is struggling to restart his steaming, crumpled pile of metal.
 When he finally gets it moving just at the two minute mark the crowd goes wild, as if Lazarus himself had awakened.